Cook Children’s Sees ‘Alarming’ Rise In Suicide Patients, ‘Nearly A Child Or Teen A Day’ In August - Local News 8

 Click here for updates on this story

-FORT WORTH, TX (KVVT) — A North Texas children’s hospital said Thursday it has seen an “alarming” rise in suicide patients, especially in August, as school districts continued to debate over the return to in-person learning.
+FORTWORTH, TX (KVTV) — A North Texas children’s hospital said Thursday it has seen an “alarming” rise in suicide patients, especially in August, as school districts continued to debate over the return to in-person learning.

 Doctors at Cook Children’s Medical Center in Fort Worth said they admitted juvenile suicide patients at a rate of almost one per day in August.